The national OCD charity, run by and for people with lived experience of OCD

 OCD-UK Management Committee

-The charity has one full-time and one part-time member of staff.
+The charity has two full-time members of staff.
 The chief executive officer (CEO), is responsible for the day-to-day management of the charity and for implementing policies and working towards the objectives agreed by the charity’s management trustees.

 Every charity must have a governing document setting out the charity’s objects and how it is to be administered.
 OCD-UK’s constitution is our governing document which was first created when the charity was formed back in 2004, and modified with approval from our members in 2013.